percona/pmm-doc/docs/details/architecture.md

 # Architecture

-PMM is a client/server application built by us with our own and third-party open-source components and tools.
+PMM is a client/server application built by Percona comprising its own and third-party components and tools.```

 <!-- The source of this image is maintained at https://miro.com/app/board/uXjVOPgKgrE=/ -->